Spiritual Formation Scripture Study

 Friday nights, 7-9 PM

-The Rivendell Spiritual Formation Program is designed for Yale graduate and professional students and spouses.
+The Rivendell Spiritual Formation Track is designed for Yale graduate and professional students and spouses.
 This program explores core Christian values as identified in Scripture, using practices of spiritual formation in the context of our academic and professional lives.
-The program includes weekly large and small group discussion, Colloquia featuring Yale faculty, a Contemplative Prayer retreat, special speakers and individual mentoring.
+We meet weekly for group discussion, Colloquia featuring Yale faculty, a Contemplative Prayer retreat, special speakers and individual mentoring.

 To find out more about this semester’s schedule click HERE.